 - 4. If you chose Caller or Listener mode, select whether to use SRT Path Redundancy.
 If so, select the desired mode and use the +/- buttons next to each network address to add/subtract network paths when completing the following two steps.
-See Using Path Redundancy with SRT Streaming for more details. - Active-Active Stream packets are sent on all defined network paths.
+See Using Path Redundancy with SRT Streaming for more details. - Any (SRT Listener only) Automatically use the path redundancy mode defined by SRT Caller. - Active-Active Stream packets are sent on all defined network paths.
 The listener uses the first received stream packets and ignores the duplicate packets received from the other network paths.
-This mode maintains low latency at the expense of network bandwidth. - None SRT Path Redundancy disabled. - 5.
+This mode maintains low latency at the expense of network bandwidth. - Active-Backup Stream packets are sent only on the main network path.
+If the main path fails, one of the backup paths begins transmission of the stream.
+This mode saves network bandwidth at the expense of latency. - None SRT Path Redundancy disabled. - 5.
 Choose the desired Network Interface to use in the dropdown.
 Available settings depend on the hardware configuration. - 6.
 If using SRT Listener mode, enter the listening port.
 If using SRT Caller or Rendezvous mode, enter the source stream address and port.